Landi29/P8/arbejdsblade/Work paper - Page Ranking Algorithms A Survey.md

 $W_{(v,u)}^{in} = \frac{I_u}{\sum_{p \in R(v)}I_p}$

 I is the number of incoming links of page u and v, R(v) is the list of reference pages from v.
-In lay man’s terms it is a list of every reference to or from v, but in the terms of the calculation for ingoing weight then R(v) is ingoing links and for outgoing weight it the outgoing links.
+In lay man’s terms it is a list of every reference to or from v, but in the terms of the calculation for ingoing weight then R(v) is ingoing links and for outgoing weight it is the outgoing links.

 $W_{(v,u)}^{out} = \frac{O_u}{\sum_{p \in R(v)}O_p}$